-Last year we invited young people and caregivers in the Growing Up in New Zealand study to share a copy of their existing study data with StatsNZ for inclusion in the Integrated Data Infrastructure (IDI).
+Last year we invited young people and caregivers in the Growing Up in New Zealand study to share a copy of their existing study data with Statistics New Zealand (StatsNZ) for inclusion in a large research database, called the Integrated Data Infrastructure (IDI).
 Now, in the 17-Year Data Collection, it is time to answer that question again.

 Sharing your data with StatsNZ – it’s your choice

-You are being asked to decide if some of your Growing Up in New Zealand data 17-Year Data Collection can be securely shared with Statistics New Zealand (StatsNZ) for use in a large research database called the Integrated Data Infrastructure (IDI).
+You are being asked to decide if some of your Growing Up in New Zealand data from the 17-Year Data Collection can be securely shared with StatsNZ for use in the IDI.
 This is completely optional, and what you decide will not affect your participation in any part of the study going forward.

 About the IDI

-The StatsNZ Integrated Data Infrastructure (IDI) is a large research database.
+The StatsNZ IDI is a large research database.
 It holds de-identified data about people and households.
 The data is about life events, including education, income, benefits, migration, justice, and health.
 It comes from government agencies, StatsNZ surveys, and non-government organisations (NGOs).
 The data is linked together, or integrated, to form the IDI.
 Researchers use the IDI to conduct research that provides insight into our society and economy.
 The research can help answer questions about complex issues that affect New Zealanders.

 How are your Growing Up in NZ data kept safe